Hacking the World – Part 2: What’s Being Hacked (And What Changed with Covid)

 Phishing sites are becoming more advanced with every passing day.
-Throughout the past few years, there have been tell-tale identifiers of a secure website.
-Should a website domain start with a “https” rather than a “http,” or should it feature a padlock symbol, then the website usually has an SSL certificate.
+Throughout the past few years, there have been tell-tale identifiers of a secure site.
+For example, if a domain starts with a “https” or features a padlock symbol, then the website usually has an SSL certificate.
 This should identify a platform as secure… but does it?

 Email: You’ve Got Malware

 Email is an easy way for hackers to deliver phishing messages because it’s often readily available.
-Most people have an email address in plain view on social media sites, especially in a professional capacity, and data breaches leak email addresses all the time, too.
+Most people have an email address in plain view on social media sites, especially in a professional capacity.
+Data breaches leak email addresses all the time, too.
 It’s no surprise that research shows 75-90% of all malware is distributed by email.

 Business Email Compromise: Top Subject Lines

 BEC attacks rely on urgent requests, payroll scams, and gift-card scams in 97% of cases.
 Urgent requests account for 85% of these attempts, with 59% of messages requesting employee help and 26% asking if they’re available.
-Barracuda found that subject lines referencing financial topics are more common overall: “Payment status,” “purchase,” “invoice due,” and “payroll” all feature in the top 12 phishing subject lines affecting all users.
+Barracuda found that subject lines referencing financial topics are more common overall.
+“Payment status,” “purchase,” “invoice due,” and “payroll” all feature in the top 12 phishing subject lines affecting all users.

 Social media sites have been somewhat of a data privacy nightmare over the last few years.

 Social media sites have been somewhat of a data privacy nightmare over the last few years.
 Users often highlight the intrusive data collection and sharing practices of social media providers and these sites often contain a number of cyber risks.
 To make it more evident, YouGov statistics prove that 33% of users don’t trust social media a lot — and 34% don’t trust them at all.

 There’s a good reason behind it.
-Phishing messages, fake accounts, and fraud are big issues.
-In fact, the RSA’s 2020 report found 500 social media groups dedicated to fraud.
-These groups contained some 220,000 members – 60% of which were on Facebook.
+Phishing messages, fake accounts, and fraud are the biggest threats on social media right now.
+The RSA’s 2020 report found 500 online groups dedicated to fraud.
+These groups contained around 220,000 members, 60% of which were on Facebook.
 Fake accounts are a source of fraudulent malware as 12% of phishing clicks come from social media users, while 20% of malware infections originate from plugins or add-ons.

-Perhaps the biggest worry for social media users is that their account credentials may be leaked at any point without their knowledge…
+But perhaps the biggest worry for social media users is that their account credentials may be leaked at any point without their knowledge…

 Which Accounts Are Often Compromised?

 Not too long ago, LinkedIn leaked records affecting 700 million of its users, while Facebook exposed the credentials of 533 million accounts in 2019.
-Other significant social breaches include Sina Weibo, which compromised 538 million accounts).
+Other significant social breaches include Sina Weibo, which compromised 538 million accounts in 2020.
 Adult Friend Finder’s 2016 leak impacted 412.2 million users with account credentials among the compromised data.

-This explains why 51% of account takeover victims have suffered social media account takeover.
+This explains why 51% of account takeover victims had their social media profile broken into.
 Banking accounts make up 32% of cases and e-messaging services are the third most frequently compromised account, affecting 26% of victims.

 Threats to the Public Cloud

 There’s a distinct lack of qualified cybersecurity professionals and public cloud servers are a relatively new concept for many businesses.
-The novelty aspect leads to human errors, such as platform misconfiguration, which can provide easy access to hackers and land businesses with hefty data protection fines.
+The novelty aspect leads to human errors, such as platform misconfiguration, which can provide easy access for hackers and land businesses with hefty data protection fines.
 No wonder the cloud is a concern.

-Attackers took advantage of vulnerable employees and servers during the onset of COVID-19 and remote work.
+On top of that, attackers took advantage of vulnerable employees and servers during the onset of COVID-19 and remote work.
 Cyberattacks on cloud-based data stores grew 630% between January and April 2020.
 This is only predicted to get worse as more businesses move from in-house work to online systems.

 The COVID-19 Effect

 Hackers have been able to leverage COVID-19-related scams, and certain sectors have been especially vulnerable to cyberattacks as they focus on adapting to the pandemic.
 Let’s take a closer look at why hackers hack during the pandemic and the stats relating to the change in the world.

-The COVID-19 pandemic prompted a 600% increase in cybercrime, with every threat imaginable surging throughout 2020, from phishing to malware to DDoS attacks.
-Four out of five chief information security officers (CISOs) say cyberattacks increased following remote work.
+The pandemic prompted a 600% increase in cybercrime, with every threat imaginable surging throughout 2020, from phishing to malware to DDoS attacks.
+Four out of five chief information security officers (CISOs) say cyberattacks increased because of the boom for remote work.

 The shift towards remote work suggests cyberattacks will only continue to rise.
-According to Malwarebytes, remote workers have been the root cause of a data breach in 20% of businesses.
+According to Malwarebytes, remote workers have been the root cause of data breaches in 20% of businesses.

 Remote Work Impacts Cybersecurity

-Remote working does not only provide hackers with plenty of targets to exploit: remote working increases the time it takes for organizations to respond to a cyberattack as well.
+Remote working doesn’t only provide hackers with plenty of targets to exploit, it also increases the time it takes for organizations to respond to a cyberattack.

-In IBM’s study, 54% of organizations required a remote workforce in response to the COVID-19 pandemic.
-Of these organizations, 76% believe remote working increases the time it takes to identify and contain a data breach.
+In an IBM’s study, 54% of organizations required a remote workforce in response to the COVID-19 pandemic.
+Of these organizations, 76% believe remote work increases the time it takes to identify and contain a data breach.
 Organizations struggle to identify endpoints with so many employee laptops, computers, tablets, mobiles, and IoT devices in use off- site.

 Hackers Leveraged Scams and Malware

 Google was blocking record numbers of pandemic-related malware and phishing emails, too.
-18 million of them in April 2020.
+The multinational reported 18 million blocked malware emails in April 2020 alone.
 By the end of the summer, the FBI stated it had seen 12,377 different types of COVID-related scams.

 What Malware Did Hackers Use During COVID-19?

 Different malware families were “in vogue” at different stages of the pandemic.
-Ursnif was one of the first malware families used in conjunction with COVID-related scams.
-Fareit and TrickBot were two more popular malware families used during the pandemic.
-Fareit is a credential-stealer while Trickbot is a theft/banking trojan.
+Ursnif was one of the first malware families used in conjunction with COVID-related scams, but it was Fareit and TrickBot that were more popular during the pandemic.
+Fareit is a credential-stealer, while Trickbot is a theft/banking trojan.
 In both cases, what hackers are looking for is your personal details and financial data.

-COVID-19 Ransomware, Emotet, and Azorult were three of the most damaging malware families leveraging the pandemic.
+COVID-19 Ransomware, Emotet, and Azorult were the three most damaging malware families leveraging the pandemic.
 COVID-19 Ransomware was used to hold major organizations to ransom over their data.
-Emotet sends COVID-related phishing emails to a person’s contacts, and Azronult was used to steal credentials/information when downloaded.
+Emotet sent COVID-related phishing emails to a person’s contacts, and Azronult stole credentials/information when downloaded.

 Popular COVID-19 Related Scams and Hacks

-As of August 5th, 2021, the US Federal Trade Commission (FTC) has received over 570,000 complaints of COVID-19 related scams at a total cost of $519 million.
+By August 5th 2021, the US Federal Trade Commission (FTC) had received over 570,000 complaints of COVID-19 related scams at a total cost of $519 million.
 Three-quarters of these scams involve fraud or identity theft.

 Phishing attempts referencing the COVID-19 vaccine are one of the most common complaints.
-Phishing messages usually imitate big health organizations and reference vaccine coverage, locations to get vaccinated, methods to reserve a vaccine, and vaccine requirements.
+These messages would imitate big health organizations and reference vaccine coverage, locations to get vaccinated, methods to reserve a vaccine, and vaccine requirements.

-Malicious websites can take advantage of people’s COVID-19 fears and concerns by offering information on news, vaccines, testing results, and other resources.
+Malicious websites also took advantage of people’s COVID-19 fears by offering information on news, testing results, and other resources.
 Since most of them looked legitimate and trustworthy, people were more likely to believe the information found on these sites.
-However, many proved nothing but fake platforms created by hackers to infect users with malware or retrieve credentials/card details.
+However, many proved nothing but fake platforms created by hackers to infect users with malware or retrieve credentials and card details.

 Hacks and Vulnerabilities Involving COVID-19 Data

 Institutions handling the response to COVID-19 have been the focus of many hacking groups throughout the pandemic.
-Some organizations have been hacked outright, while others have exposed data through vulnerabilities in their websites or applications.
+Some organizations were hacked outright, while others had their data exposed through vulnerabilities in their websites or applications.